elkhorn-heavy/walkthroughs/overthewire/natas/level_20.md

 1. Use `somebody\nadmin 1` as the name and click the `Change name` button
 2. Go the `Network` tab of the Developer Tools
-3. Set the request for `index.php`
+3. Select the request for `index.php`
 4. Open the `Request` tab
 5. There it is: the form data being submitted

-The browser is very kindly escaping the newline for us!
+The browser is very kindly escaping the newline!
 In the normal world this is a good thing, but when trying to solve a challenge it's less of a good thing.

 Another wonderful thing about the Developer Tools, at least in Firefox, is that the `index.php` request can be right-clicked and there is a menu item `Edit and Resend`.
-This brings up the request editor, and at the bottom is the body for the request, and the `\` is being encoded as the ASCII `%5C`:
+This brings up the request editor, and at the bottom is the body for the request, with the `\` being encoded as the ASCII `%5C`:

 ![Edit and Resend](images/level_20/04_edit_resend.png)

-As the name suggests, this can be edited and resent:
+As the name suggests, this request can be edited to add a newline, and then resent to the server:

 ![Edited](images/level_20/05_edited.png)

-After clicking the "Send" button, the data should be craftily serialized to the file.
-Then all that is needed is to click the `Change name` button on the form to deserialize the data:
+After clicking the `Send` button, the data should be craftily serialized to the file.
+Then all that is needed is to click the `Change name` button on the form to deserialize the data and set `admin` = `1` in the session:

 ![Edited](images/level_20/06_password.png)